 Like many of the small coastal towns in Florida, Dunedin has its share of unique shops full of interesting items.
-As you stroll through the area, you can always find something interesting at The Spice & Tea Exchange, The Celtic Shop of Dunedin, and Waterside Furnishings.
+As you stroll through the area, you can always find something interesting at places like The Spice & Tea Exchange and The Celtic Shop of Dunedin.

 At its core, Dunedin is all about a minimalist approach to living along the Gulf Coast of Florida…except when it comes to food.
 And when we are talking about food, Dunedin has quite a bit to say.

 Whether you are looking to grab some BBQ from The Dunedin Smokehouse, enjoy fresh seafood from Lucky Lobster, or sip on a pint and order a bite to eat at Clear Sky Draught Haus, your inner foodie can't help but appreciate the variety and quality it will find in Dunedin.